 Visitors who are contact traced during their stay in Jersey are not required to isolate providing they are participating in the testing programme.
 The Covid Safe team will contact visitors to arrange a PCR test.

 How can British travellers reach Jersey?

 Visitors can travel to Jersey from the UK by ferry or aircraft, or by ferry from France.
 Click here for the latest travel information.
 Please note routes are constantly under review.

-Jersey benefits from good connectivity to the UK.
-Jet2 recently announced five new routes from the UK to Jersey, set to operate in summer 2021.
-Further information can be found here.
+Jersey benefits from good connectivity to the UK, and information about Jersey’s ports can be found here.